Muliro1/Pay_Park/README.md

 License

-Our app is licensed under the MIT License.
+Our app is licensed under the MIT License..

 We hope you enjoy using our Parking Reservation App!